-Working in Arthur Lewis and Humanities Bridgeford Street
+Working in Arthur Lewis, Ellen Wilkinson and Humanities Bridgeford Street Buildings

-The following information is provided for the safety and security of anyone working in or visiting the Arthur Lewis Building and Humanities Bridgeford Street Building.
+The following information is provided for the safety and security of anyone working in or visiting the above buildings.

-Both buildings are open from 7.30am until 6.00pm.
+These buildings are open from 7.30am until 6.00pm.
 Access around the Arthur Lewis Building is via swipe card only.
 Telephones are located at the ground floor reception desk and on each link bridge to phone the person you are visiting to gain access.
 Please note that the member of staff you are visiting is responsible for your well-being whilst you are in the School and we ask that you follow their instructions in the event of an incident or accident.